Scale invariance of cell size fluctuations in starving bacteria: Supplementary Note 1: Supplementary experimental methods

-For evaluating the spatial profile of the fluorescent intensity, the location of the substrate bottom was detected by image analysis in each frame, in order to avoid the influence of vibrations (see Movies~S5 and S6) caused by the high flow rate used here.
-The spatial average of intensity in the well (\figref{fig-3}(d),(e), blue curves) was taken in a square ROI of height 5 pixels ($0.6\unit{\mu{}m}$) from the substrate bottom, and width 200 pixels ($24\unit{\mu{}m}$) along the y-axis, around the center of the well.
-The spatial average of intensity in the membrane (\figref{fig-3}(d),(e), red curves) was taken in a linear ROI of length 200 pixels ($24\unit{\mu{}m}$) along the y-axis, located at $4.8\unit{\mu{}m}$ above the substrate bottom, around the center.
+The data shown in Supplementary~Fig.3b-e represent the fluorescent intensity with the background subtracted.
+We defined the background at each time as the spatially averaged intensity inside the coverslip where rhodamine molecules cannot enter, or more specifically, inside the area of about 10 pixels around the bottom right region in Supplementary~movies~5,6.
+For evaluating the spatial profile of the fluorescent intensity, the location of the substrate bottom was detected by image analysis in each frame, in order to avoid the influence of vibrations caused by the high flow rate used here.
+Such vibrations have been removed in Movies~S5 and S6 by using the detected location.
+The spatial average of intensity in the well (Supplementary~Fig.~3d,e, blue curves) was taken in a square ROI of height 5 pixels ($0.6\unit{\mu{}m}$) from the substrate bottom, and width 200 pixels ($24\unit{\mu{}m}$) along the y-axis, around the center of the well.
+The spatial average of intensity in the membrane (Supplementary~Fig.~3d,e, red curves) was taken in a linear ROI of length 200 pixels ($24\unit{\mu{}m}$) along the y-axis, located at $4.8\unit{\mu{}m}$ above the substrate bottom, around the center.